bitrix24/b24restdocs/api-reference/crm/timeline/comments/crm-timeline-comment-add.md

 }
 ```

-File content is transmitted as a base64 string.
+The file content is transmitted as a base64 string.

 {% note warning %}